Ralph Keeler

-Ralph Keeler (also Keiler) (1613 – September 10, 1672) was a founding settler of both Hartford, and Norwalk, Connecticut, United States.
+Ralph Keeler (also Keiler) (c.
+1613 – September 10, 1672) was a founding settler of both Hartford, and Norwalk, Connecticut, United States.

 Early life

-Ralph Keeler is thought have been born in Lawford, Essex, England in 1613, perhaps the son of another Ralph Keeler who died in Essex in the early 17th century.
+Ralph Keeler is thought have been born in Lawford, Essex, England in about 1613, perhaps the son of another Ralph Keeler who died in Essex in the early 17th century.

 America

 He settled at Hartford in about 1639.
 His home-lot was on what is now the West Park, north of the present site of the Capitol.
 He was chimney-viewer in 1645.
 In 1647, he brought Nicholas Gynings to court for "a miscaridge, beateing of [his] Cow".
 In 1648, he was accused of slander by John Webb, but the jury found in favor of Keeler.

 He was one of the signatories to the agreement for planting Norwalk in June 1650.

 He sold his lot in Hartford, and moved to Norwalk in 1651 or 1652, where his brother Walter Keeler also settled.

 On October 21, 1662, he sold his four-acre lot to Richard Raymond.
 On September 1, 1665, he bought the house, barn and lot of Thomas Ward.

 He was named a freeman in 1668.

 He, along with Walter Hoyt, was contracted by the settlement to cut the timber and build a house for Reverend Thomas Hanford.
 At a town meeting in September 1668, he was contracted to build forty rods of fence.